TASNEEM304/tasneemsami.ToDoList/README.md

 - ✅ JWT Authentication & Role-based Authorization
 - ✅ Admin can Add/Edit/Delete tasks
-- ✅ Users can only view tasks
+- ✅ Users can only view tasks and complete Task
 - ✅ Entity Framework Core with Code-First Migrations
 - ✅ Unit Testing with Moq
 - ✅ Swagger UI for API testing